HOLISTIC APPROACH DEVELOPS THE “WHOLE” CHILD TO BE THE BEST VERSION OF THEMSELVES AND SUCCESSFUL INDIVIDUALS THAT CONTRIBUTE TO THE COMMUNITY

-The Khalsa Academy Wolverhampton’s ethos is based upon the three principles of Sikhi which we have translated into universal values.
-These are behaviours which staff expect students to live by.
+Khalsa Academy Wolverhampton’s ethos is based upon the three principles of Sikhi which we have translated into universal values.
+These are behaviours which staff expect students to live by as well as demonstrating these themselves.

 A spokesman said: “We are an inclusive Sikh ethos school where academic excellence, personalised pathways and personal development, provide students with the knowledge and transferable skills to benefit society.”

-The school launched its own RAF squadron in September 2020 as Khalsa Cadets, as well as working with external partners; BINTI and Hemraj Goyal Foundation to deliver bespoke personal development workshops.
-It is also a CAS (Computing At Schools) Community and delivers high quality teacher training for Computer Science as well as successful running the Duke of Edinburgh qualifications.
+The school launched its own RAF squadron unit in September 2020 as Khalsa Cadets.
+We also work with external partners; BINTI and Hemraj Goyal Foundation to deliver bespoke personal development workshops.
+It is also a CAS (Computing At Schools) Community as well as the NCCE Satellite school for the West Midlands Computing HUB, specialising in subject knowledge enhancement, Computer Science and Science teacher training.
+In addition, we successfully run the Duke of Edinburgh qualifications.